vgs-samples/vgs-django-sample-id-verification/README.md

   - setup filter to process request data
   <img src="images/inbound_request_filter.png" >

-2.2 To make data readable, lets setup another filter, that will reveal PII data in client's response:
+2.2 To make data readable for the customer who owns this data, lets setup another filter, that will reveal PII data in client's response:
   - add new filter in the `inbound` route
   <img src="images/add_next_filter.png" >